-Bicycle racks are available for students in grades 6-8 to ride their bikes to school.
+Bicycle racks are available for students to ride their bikes to school.
 RGS will not be responsible for lost, stolen or vandalized equipment.
 It is recommended that all bicycles be registered with the Village of River Grove.
 We strongly encourage students to use locks to secure their bicycle to the rack.

 Students must obey local traffic laws and walk their bicycles across intersections within the crosswalk.
 Students that choose not to follow these guidelines may have their permission to ride revoked.
 Crossing guards are on duty between 8:00 am to 8:30 am and 3:20 pm to 3:30 pm at the corner of Grand and Thatcher Avenues.
-The bicycle rack will be unavailable between November 15 and March 15 due to the onset of winter weather.